danielabrahamx/Paramify/README.md

   - Chain ID: 31337
   - Currency Symbol: ETH
 - Import test accounts using private keys from the Hardhat node output (see terminal logs).
-- Update `frontend/index.html` with the correct `PARAMIFY_ADDRESS` if you redeploy contracts.
+- Update `frontend/src/lib/contract.ts` with the correct contract addresses if you redeploy contracts.

 ---